ruigomeseu/bitcoin-address-validation/README.md

 > **Note:** When dealing with non-bech32 addresses, all `regtest` addresses will be recognized as `testnet` addresses.

-### Typescript support
+### TypeScript support

-If you're using Typescript, the following types are provided with this library:
+If you're using TypeScript, the following types are provided with this library:

 ```ts
 enum Network {